RiiConnect24/Wii-Guide/_pages/Updating-A9LH.md

 If you have a PIN set on Luma, you must temporarily turn it off to do these steps.
 You can re-enable the PIN after the update.
 {: .notice--info}

+If you are using a payload that does not init the screen on its own (such as Bootanim9), you will need to rename it to `arm9loaderhax_si.bin` instead of `arm9loaderhax.bin`
+{: .notice--info}

 These steps will also update your various payloads and the AES key database.
 {: .notice--success}